bbasketballer75/wedding-website-main/MCP-FILESYSTEM-CONFIG.md

 For your wedding website project, this configuration enables:

 - **Code Analysis**: Full access to frontend, backend, and configuration files
-- **Deployment Support**: Can troubleshoot Netlify deployments and environment variables
+- **Deployment Support**: Can troubleshoot Vercel deployments and environment variables
 - **Database Integration**: Access to Firebase/Firestore configuration files
 - **Image Optimization**: Can analyze and optimize photo gallery assets
 - **Performance Monitoring**: Access to build outputs for bundle analysis